CaptaiN785/VotingSystem/README.md

 * Front-end

 ### Back-end
 It is complete python application.
 It handles all the information required for any voting system.
-It has features like adding <br>
-voters, creating election date,adding candidate for election, election results.
-While voter registration, it saves an image of<br>
-voter information on desktop which help voter to get the randomized voterId.
-While Adding candidate, it automatically assigns<br>
-the symbols for candidate which is non-repeatable.
-All database setup is automatically done while running this application.<br>
+It has features like adding voters, creating election date,adding candidate for election, election results.
+While voter registration, it saves an image of voter information on desktop which help voter to get the randomized voterId.
+While Adding candidate, it automatically assigns the symbols for candidate which is non-repeatable.
+All database setup is automatically done while running this application.
 If there is no any important information to run the application, it automatically add some dummy information.

 #### Languages used: